 Gray is a board member for The Chicago Committee (a nonprofit group whose mission is to advance minority attorneys in law firms).
 She is also a board member for the Illinois Equal Justice Foundation (IEJF) and serves on its Cannabis Working Group, which is tasked with spearheading grants for cannabis expungement.
 Most recently, Gray joined IEJF and the State of Illinois to announce the launch of New Leaf Illinois, an alliance of 20 organizations that will provide free legal and advisory services to help eligible Illinoisans clear their record of cannabis convictions.

-She volunteers with and mentors students interested in the legal profession through involvement with the University of Illinois College of Law, LegalTrek, the Hispanic Association of Colleges and Universities, the American Bar Foundation and the Diverse Attorney Pipeline Program.
+Gray was selected to join the 2021 Class of Fellows for the Leadership Council on Legal Diversity (LCLD), which consists of more than 300 corporate chief legal officers and law firm managing partners who are committed to creating a more diverse and inclusive legal profession.
+She also volunteers with and mentors students interested in the legal profession through involvement with the University of Illinois College of Law, LegalTrek, the Hispanic Association of Colleges and Universities, the American Bar Foundation and the Diverse Attorney Pipeline Program.

 Gray previously serves as a hearing officer and board member for the Cook County Sheriff's Merit Board, presiding over disciplinary matters as well as candidate certification and promotional interviews.
 She also previously served as board member and co-chair of the personnel committee for Rape Victim Advocates, the largest rape crisis center in Illinois.